 Have you ever wondered how fast your website speed should be?
 Well, it’s time to step up your game and speed up your website if it’s over three seconds.

-Website optimisation is essential for improving the site speed, conversion rates, search rankings, user experience, etc. Think about it — why would users wait for lengthy loading times when other webpages load faster when other pages can load faster and, hence, be more responsive?
+Website optimisation is essential for improving site speed, conversion rates, search rankings, user experience, etc. Think about it—why would users wait for lengthy loading times when other web pages load faster?
+Other pages can load faster and, hence, be more responsive.

 A slow page speed portrays your brand in a bad light.
 Slow website speed or a web page full of errors look unprofessional.
 Sometimes, a website appears presentable on a desktop, but how it performs in search engine results is equally critical and may seem like a disproportionate mess to mobile users.

-Since you have less time to capture the users’ attention online, website traffic metrics, for both mobile and desktop devices, should be closely monitored, both on mobile and desktop devices; the first impression is the last.
+Since you have less time to capture users’ attention online, website traffic metrics for mobile and desktop devices should be closely monitored; the first impression is the last.

 So, let’s look at some speed checker tools you can use to improve your website’s performance!